eaCe/magics/README.md

 ## Installation

-Copy the magics.js file into your project and include it in your JavaScript bundle.
+Copy the magics.js file from the src folder into your project and include it in your JavaScript bundle.

 ## Usage